 The Friends have raised money over the years by hosting Sunday lunches during the winter months and arranging for concerts in the church or the Thomas Hughes Memorial Hall.
 They have funded the conversion of the former choir vestry into a toilet and kitchenette, provided a CD player and a complete CD box set of hymns for use when our organist is unavailable, and the restoration of ancient bibles, dedicated in 2011 and now on display in the Baulking Aisle (the north transept).

 More recently The Friends have funded improvements to lighting and heating in the church, and the installation of an electric hoist for the candelabra in the crossing.
-There is a current long-term project to restore the Priest’s Room over the main porch at the west end of the church.
-A faculty for this work to proceed was approved by the Diocese in January 2016.

 The Ministry team